ABOUT PREMIERSHIP WOMEN'S RUGBYABOUT PREMIERSHIP WOMEN'S RUGBY

 A NEW era for women’s rugby in England

-On 1 July 2023 Premiership Women’s Rugby (PWR) was launched replacing the previous Premier 15s.
-Premiership Women’s Rugby will manage the Allianz Premiership Women’s Rugby club competition, which starts in the autumn of 2023.
+On 1 July 2023 Premiership Women’s Rugby (PWR) was launched replacing the previous Premier 15s, managing the Premiership Women’s Rugby club competition.

-Led by new chief executive officer, Belinda Moore, Premiership Women's Rugby has been established to deliver a ten-year strategy for women’s rugby in England.
-As part of that strategy a new, ten-team, Allianz Premiership Women's Rugby league will be launched as a partnership with the Rugby Football Union (RFU) and the clubs.
+Premiership Women's Rugby has been established to deliver a ten-year strategy for women’s rugby in England.
+As part of that strategy a new, nine-team, Premiership Women's Rugby league has been launched as a partnership with the Rugby Football Union (RFU) and the clubs.

 The ambition for Premiership Women's Rugby is built on a new vision and mission to carry the organisation through the next decade and create a generation of players and fans inspired by world-class club competition.